ligato/docs/docs/plugins/vpp-plugins.md

 ### DNAT44

-Destination network address translation (DNAT) allows transparently changing the destination IP address of an packet and performing the inverse function for any replies.
-Any router situated between two endpoints can perform this transformation of the packet.
-In the VPP-Agent, the DNAT configuration is a list of static and/or identity mappings labelled under single key.
+Destination network address translation (DNAT) translates the destination IP address of a packet in one direction and performs the inverse NAT function for packets returning in the opposite direction.
+In the vpp-agent, the DNAT configuration is composed of a list of static and/or identity mappings labelled under a single key.

-The DNAT44 consists from two main parts - static mappings and identity mappings.
-The static mapping can be load balanced - if more than one local IP address is defined for single static mapping, the load balancer is automatically allowed for that mapping.
+The DNAT44 consists from two main parts: static mappings and identity mappings.

+- static mapping is the case where a single external interface, IP address and port number is mapped to one or more local IP address and port numbers in a static configuration.
+When packets arrive on the external interface, the DNAT44 can load balance packets across two or more local IP address and port number entries present in the static mapping (by load probability if needed).
+In other words, if more than one local IP address is defined for single static mapping, the [VPP NAT load balancer][vpp-nat-lb] is automatically allowed to kick in.

 THe DNAT44 contains a unique label serving as an identifier.
-However, the DNAT configuration is not limited, an arbitrary count of static and identity mappings can be listed under single label.
+However, the DNAT configuration is not limited.
+An arbitrary number of static and identity mappings can be listed under a single label.

 **Configuration example**